Optimal Cox Regression Subsampling Procedure with Rare Events: Methodology

-Theorem 1 establishes the consistency of the subsample-based estimators to their full sample counterparts, conditionally on the observed data, with convergence rates of $q^{-1/2}$. \begin{theorem} Conditionally on $\mathcal{D}_n$ and given that A.3 and A.7--A.9 hold,
+Theorem 1 establishes the consistency of the subsample-based estimators to their full-sample counterparts, conditionally on the observed data. \begin{theorem} Conditionally on $\mathcal{D}_n$ and given that A.3 and A.7--A.9 hold, as $q\rightarrow\infty$ and $n\rightarrow\infty$,

 and, for each $t\in[0,\tau]$,

 where $P|\mathcal{D}_n$ stands for the conditional probability measure given $\mathcal{D}_n$. \end{theorem}

 The proof of Theorem 1 requires the following three lemmas.